Rugrats Go Wild: Plot

-Simultaneously, Eliza's father, Nigel, finds the lost babies.
-He heads in their direction but ends up tumbling down a hill and suffers amnesia after a coconut falls on his head, which reverts him to his three year-old self.
-They encounter Siri, but Donnie fends her off; Chuckie finds him and they get back their clothes.
+Simultaneously, Nigel finds the lost babies.
+He heads in their direction but ends up tumbling down a hill and suffers amnesia after a coconut falls on his head, which reverts him to his three-year-old self.
+They encounter Siri, but Donnie fends her off; Chuckie finds him and they swap back their clothes.
 After escaping from Siri on a high-speed pram, the gang lands in a crater.
-Angelica runs into Debbie Thornberry, and takes off with Debbie in the Thornberry's all-purpose mobile communication vehicle commvee.
-In order to get back faster, Angelica steals the Thornberry's bathysphere, accidentally sinking the commvee in her attempt to pilot it, but manages to find and retrieve the babies and Nigel.
+Angelica runs into Debbie Thornberry, and takes off with Debbie in the Thornberry's all-purpose mobile communication vehicle (commvee).
+To get back more quickly, Angelica steals the Thornberry's bathysphere and accidentally sinks the commvee in her attempt to pilot it.
+She manages to find and retrieve the babies and Nigel.

-Meanwhile, Stu, who has managed to create a working coconut radio, and the other parents run into Donnie.
-After chasing him down the beach, they run into Marianne Thornberry, the mother of Eliza and Debbie and the wife of Nigel.
-Stu's coconut radio picks up the babies, Angelica having accidentally turned on the bathysphere's radio.
-Angelica and Susie, while fighting for control, have crashed the bathysphere at the bottom of the ocean.
-Nigel hits his head in the crash and reverts back to his normal self.
-Stu comes up with a successful plan to raise the commvee, and Marianne then uses the automatic-retrieval system to rescue Nigel and the babies just as the air runs out.
+Meanwhile, Stu has managed to create a working coconut radio.
+He and the other parents run into Donnie.
+After chasing him down the beach, they run into Marianne Thornberry.
+Stu's coconut radio picks up the babies, as Angelica accidentally turned on the bathysphere's radio.
+Angelica and Susie, while fighting for control, crash the bathysphere at the bottom of the ocean.
+Nigel hits his head in the crash and reverts to his normal self.
+Stu comes up with a plan to raise the commvee, and Marianne then uses the automatic-retrieval system to rescue Nigel and the babies just as the air runs out.

-The babies and Nigel are reunited with their respective families, with Stu being thanked and forgiven, and everyone finally gets on board the Lipschitz cruise.
+The babies and Nigel are reunited with their respective families, with Stu being thanked and forgiven, and everyone gets on board the cruise they had wanted originally.
 The Thornberrys join them, too, deciding that they should take a vacation, much to Debbie's delight, and Spike vows never to lose his babies again.